GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 **Pruning and compression emit an explicit lossy-compression warning** on inputs where the compression was measured to be exact.
 Unclassified.

-**Validation through `Trainer.fit` changed Adam state despite restoring weights.** This was very likely the same root cause as batched evaluation training the model, fixed in `95eb007e`, but that link is a **hypothesis** - it was never re-run against the fixed build.
+**Validation through `Trainer.fit` changes Adam state despite restoring weights.** It was tempting to call this the same root cause as batched evaluation training the model, fixed in `95eb007e`.
+It is not: re-run against this branch, it still reproduces.
+Cause unknown.

 **Query importance still does not reach the Torch bridge.** `Backpropagate(NeuralSample, Value)` takes a gradient the caller computed, so `NeuralModule._backprop` bypasses the weighting deliberately.
 Whether the